 Childproofing and Preventing Household Accidents

-When was the last time you crawled around your home on your hands and knees?
-As strange as it sounds, give it a go.
-Kids explore their everyday environments, so it's important to see things as they do to make sure your home is safe.
+If you've never crawled around your home on your hands and knees, give it a go.
+Kids explore their everyday settings, and this will let you see things as they do to make sure your home is safe.

-We often think of babies and toddlers when we hear the words "babyproofing" or "childproofing."
+We might think of babies and toddlers when we hear the words "babyproofing" or "childproofing."
 And it's true that young kids have the highest risk of being injured at home because that's where they spend most of their time.
 But accidental injury is the leading cause of death in kids up to 14 years old — and more than a third of these injuries happen at home.

 What Accidents Can Happen at Home?

 - water: in the bathroom, kitchen, swimming pools, or hot tubs

 - heat or flames: in the kitchen or at a barbecue grill